-Staff, children and parents/guardians should continue to follow the fundamentals (self-screening, hand hygiene, staying home when sick and getting tested for COVID-19 when recommended by public health).
-Masks are required for staff/home providers, parents/guardians, visitors and kindergarten/school age children in a child care facility.
+Staff, children and parents/guardians should continue to follow the fundamentals (selfscreening, hand hygiene, staying home when sick and getting tested for COVID-19 when recommended by public health).
+Masks are required for staff/home providers, parents/guardians, visitors and kindergarten/school age children in a child care facility (See Personal Protective Equipment section in this guide).

-Public health officials will continue to monitor closely and will adjust guidance as needed.
-Cohorts will continue to be used in child care facilities to reduce the potential exposure in children not yet eligible for vaccination and facilities should encourage physical distancing to the greatest extent possible.
+Public health officials will continue to monitor and will adjust guidance as needed.
+Cohorts will continue to be used in child care facilities to reduce the number of potential exposures in children not yet eligible for vaccination and facilities should encourage physical distancing to the greatest extent possible.